faster-cpython/benchmarking-public/results/bm-20230812-3.13.0a0-f286c3d/bm-20230812-linux-x86_64-faster%2dcpython-incremental_gc-3.13.0a0-f286c3d-vs-base.md

 | Geometric mean           | (ref)                                                                 | 1.04x faster                                                              |

 Benchmark hidden because not significant (11): unpickle_list, pickle, scimark_sor, logging_format, meteor_contest, mdp, logging_simple, bench_mp_pool, sqlglot_optimize, json, richards

+# HPT report

+- Reliability score: 99.56% likely to be faster
+- 90% likely to have a speedup of 1.00x
+- 95% likely to have a speedup of 1.00x
+- 99% likely to have a speedup of 1.00x